andrewcho-dev/opsconductor-ng/.zencoder/rules/repo.md

 - ✅ Production deployment with HTTPS and SSL
 - ✅ Comprehensive testing suite with Playwright
 - ✅ Unified job processing with Celery (replaced RabbitMQ)
+- ✅ Improved job reliability with task retries and monitoring
+- ✅ Simplified architecture with consolidated job execution flow